-Singing a cover song can be a great way to grow your audience and engage with your fans, helping them understand the kind of artist you want to be.
+Singing a cover song can be a great way to grow your audience and engage with your fans when you’re first starting out, helping them understand the kind of artist you want to be.
 It gives you the chance to show off your skills as a singer and you can be creative and make the song your own.

-It’s about ensuring you understand the song and have the creative ability to showcase your talent to make it your own.
+Performing a creative cover is about ensuring you understand the song and have the ability to showcase your talent to make it your own.
 Perhaps perform an acapella or acoustic version so it stands out.
 Just make sure you know how to record a cover song legally if you use it in YouTube videos.

 How to record a cover song at home

 There are a few pieces of essential equipment you will need to record your own music at home.
 You may or may not already have these but without them, you will struggle to get that quality you desire.

 To set up your DIY home recording studio, the essential items are a Digital Audio Workstation (or DAW), a microphone, a microphone cable and an audio interface.

 Your DAW is a piece of software that you can use to record, edit and mix your music.
 Although you could use the microphone on your laptop to record your voice, it may not provide the best quality so investing in a microphone is probably a good idea, as well as the cable to go with it.
 The audio interface will convert your signal from your microphone to your computer.

 Once you’ve got all your equipment set up, you’re ready to go.

 Despite many high profile legal copyright battles that you may have seen in the news over the years, covering a song is actually fairly straight forward.
 The key thing to note is that anybody can cover anybody else’s song.
 But simply, if you do, you must pay royalties to the song’s creator from any money you make.

 You need to obtain a ‘mechanical license’.
 They are very easy to obtain and simply mean that you will pay the original owner of the song a ‘mechanical royalty’.